 For keen flyers, The Kite Society of Great Britain has local groups that meet for special days where more experienced flyers can give advice.
 Some groups even offer kite-making workshops.

-Trip to the beach
+Take a trip to the beach

 In the summer it’s hard to resist a weekend trip to the coast to enjoy a dip in the water.
-The beach offers so many great ways to be active as a family including games, playing the in the sand, swimming, rock-pooling and generally running around.
+The beach offers so many great ways to be active as a family including games, playing the in the sand, swimming and rock-pooling.
+But of course, make sure that you are prepared for the sun by taking shade and applying sun cream.

 Build a den